dsheiko/cjsc/README.md

  imported name in main.js is still `dep1`
 ```

+## File Modules

+If the exact filename is not found, then CJSC will try the
+required filename with the added extension of .js.

 ## The `module` object
 Every module has available `module` variable that references to an object representing the module.
 Like in [NodeJS](http://nodejs.org/api/modules.html) th object has following structure: